Purpose of pre-application consultations and where it applies

 Generally prospective applicants can make an application to the Board for permission or approval when the consultations have concluded and the Board has determined if the proposed development is or is not strategic development.

-If an applicant is applying for a 7th Schedule development or other strategic infrastructure development, the Board will need to have given its opinion that the proposal is considered to be strategic infrastructure development.
-With this opinion, the applicant can make their application to An Bord Pleanála.
+If an applicant is applying for a 7th Schedule development or other strategic infrastructure development, the Board is required to give notice that the proposal is considered to be strategic infrastructure development.
+It is then open to the applicant to make an application to An Bord Pleanála.

-If the Board gives its opinion that the proposed development does not meet the necessary criteria to be considered as strategic development, the planning application must be made in the normal way to the local planning authority.
+If the Board gives notice that the proposed development does not meet the necessary criteria to be considered as strategic development, the planning application must be made in the normal way to the local planning authority.